-- Grease a round pan of 20 cm (8 inches) with coconut oil or butter.
+- Grease an 8-inch round pan with coconut oil or butter.
 Set aside.

-- Place all the ingredients into a food processor with S blade attachment.
+- Place all the ingredients into a food processor with the S-blade attachment.
 The order in which you add the ingredient does not matter.

-- Process on medium speed until all the ingredients comes together and it forms a ball.
+- Process on medium speed until all the ingredients come together and form a ball.
 About 2-3 minutes depending on your food processor.
-You may have to stop the food processor each 30 seconds to scrap down the ball and repeat until the dough ball forms.
+You may have to stop the food processor every 30 seconds to scrape down the ball and repeat until the dough ball forms.

-- Roll the dough between two layers of plastic wrap sheets to avoid it to stick to the roller.
-When the dough is flat and thin as you like remove the top plastic wrap layer.
+- Roll the dough between two layers of plastic wrap sheets to prevent it from sticking to the rolling pin.
+When the dough is as flat and thin as you like, remove the top plastic wrap layer.
 Flip over the crust onto the round pie pan.

-- If the dough break simply use your fingers to shape the dough evenly onto the sides of the pan as you will work with kids play dough.
+- If the dough breaks, use your fingers to shape the dough evenly onto the sides of the pan as you would with kids' playdough.